-Cape Girardeau NAACP invites doctor, Hayti resident as featured speake...
+Surgeon, author set to speak at NAACP event Nov.
+2 in Cape Girardeau

 During the banquet, the NAACP chapter will recognize various individuals with awards.
 Patricia McBride, president of the local chapter, will present a President’s Award to an executive committee member.
-A Community Service Award and the Dr. Edward M. Spicer Excellence in Education Award will also be granted.
+A Community Service Award and the Dr. Edward M. Spicer Excellence in Education Award also will be granted.

 This year’s featured speaker is William Cooper, a cardiothoracic surgeon born and raised in Hayti with more than 30 years of health care experience under his belt.